Rita Pavone

-Singing career
+Career

-She was born in Turin, Italy.
+Pavone was born in Turin, in the region of Piedmont.
 In 1962 she participated in, and won, the first Festival degli Sconosciuti ("Festival of the Unknown"), a song competition for amateur artists.
 Her self-titled 1963 album, led by the hit single "La partita di pallone" ("The Soccer Game") brought her widespread recognition in Italy at age 17 and later international visibility.
 "La partita di pallone" sold over one million copies and was awarded a gold disc.
-Her recording of Cuore ("Heart") also sold a million copies in 1963 and spent nine weeks at number one in Italy.
+Her recording of "Cuore" ("Heart") also sold a million copies in 1963 and spent nine weeks at number one in Italy.

 Pavone made her first appearance on The Ed Sullivan Show May 17, 1964, and she became a frequent musical guest there until 1970.
 In the summer of 1964, she had chart success in North America with a single "Remember Me", sung in English, backed with "Just Once More" (#13 Canada).
 The song reached number 26 in the United States and number 16 in Canada.
-In Canada, another single, Wait For Me, reached number 33 in October 1964.
+In Canada, another single, "Wait for Me", reached number 33 in October 1964.

 She became popular among Spanish youth audiences, and a 2005 Spanish television documentary described her success there as uncommon for a foreign singer.

 In the United States, she performed on programs that also featured artists such as Diana Ross and The Supremes, Ella Fitzgerald, Tom Jones, Duke Ellington, and Paul Anka.
 She also sang at Carnegie Hall in New York City.

-Returning to Italy, Pavone made her acting debut, working in five films and participating in shows such as Giornalino di Gian Burrasca (a children's TV show), Alta Pressione, Stasera Rita ("Tonight Rita"), and the variety show Studio Uno.
+Returning to Italy, Pavone made her acting debut, working in five films and participating in shows such as Il Giornalino di Gian Burrasca (a children's TV show), Alta pressione ("High Pressure"), Stasera Rita ("Tonight Rita"), and the variety show Studio Uno.
 In 1982, she participated in Come Alice ("Like Alice"), which became a hit on Italian television.

-Rita Pavone starred in six movies during the 1960s: Clementine Cherie (1963), Rita the American Girl (1965), Rita La Zanzara (1966), Non Stuzzicate la Zanzara (1967), Little Rita nel West (1967), and La Feldmarescialla (1968).
-The two "Zanzara" movies and the Giornalino di Gian Burrasca (1965) were directed by Lina Wertmüller.
+Rita Pavone starred in six movies during the 1960s: Clémentine chérie (1963), Rita the American Girl (1965), Rita la zanzara (1966), Non stuzzicate la zanzara (1967), Little Rita nel West (1967), and La Feldmarescialla (1968).
+The two "Zanzara" movies and the Il Giornalino di Gian Burrasca were directed by Lina Wertmüller.
 Although her movie career was aimed at a teen audience, her films have since attracted a small following, today her films have found a cult niche.